 For more Free downloads, go to our Publications page.

-CANFIT leads the after school sector of The California Endowment’s HEAC (Healthy Eating Active Communities) Initiative.
-In this role, CANFIT offers support and technical assistance in nutrition and physical activity for 6 communities across California.
+From 2005-2010, CANFIT led the after school sector of The California Endowment’s HEAC (Healthy Eating Active Communities) Initiative.
+In this role, CANFIT offered support and technical assistance in nutrition and physical activity for 6 communities across California.
 These communities include Oakland, South Los Angeles, Baldwin Park, Santa Ana, Chula Vista and South Shasta.
-CANFIT also provides culturally appropriate resources and trainings encouraging policy change that will produce healthier environments for these communities and their youth.
+CANFIT also provided culturally appropriate resources and trainings encouraging policy change that will produce healthier environments for these communities and their youth.

-The Youth Engagement Associates (YEA) team provides support and training around youth engagement for 9 communities as part of the National Food and Fitness Initiative of the W.K.
+CANFIT is providing support and training around youth engagement for 9 communities as part of the National Food and Community Program of the W.K.
 Kellogg Foundation.
 These communities include Oakland, Seattle, Philadelphia, Boston, Holyoke, New York, Detroit, Northeast Iowa, and the Tohono O’odham Nation in Arizona.
-The YEA team is comprised of CANFIT, the California Center for Civic Participation & Youth Engagement (Sacramento, CA) & the Food Project (Boston Area, MA)